Trent2087/FabricPvP/README.md

 # Fabric PVP

-Serverside Fabric PVP mode.
+Serverside Fabric PVP mod.
 Allows players to toggle PVP on/off.
 Default OFF.
 This is an updated version of https://github.com/CodedSakura/FabricPvP

 CodedSakura did update their mod to newer versions with a new name, https://github.com/BlossomMods/BlossomPVP